Schuyler Wide Margin Quentel ESV, Desert Camel Calfskin

 Page Size: 6.8″ x 9.4″ x 1.7″ (173 mm x 238 mm x 42 mm)

-Outer Margin: 35 mm; Inner Margin 33 mm; Top Margin: 25 mm; Bottom Margin: 31 mm.
+Outer Margin: 35 mm; Inner Margin: 33 mm; Top Margin: 25 mm; Bottom Margin: 31 mm

 9.5 pt.
-Milo font – text sampler.
+Milo font

-Line Matching to avoid “see through”
+Line Matching

 40 GSM Paper (Finland)

-3 x 1 cm Ribbons: Burgundy
+3 x 1 cm burgundy ribbons

-Art-Gilt edging (red under gold) with gilt line (gold line inside the cover)
+Art-Gilt edging (red under gold)

 More than 80,000 entry cross references